And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 The economy requires it.

-Economic growth requires expansion in all of these areas that we're talking about for people to have uh increased opportunity, increased salaries and wages and so forth, there has to be growth.
+For people to have increased opportunity, increased salaries and wages and so forth, there has to be growth.

-And if we start contracting in some of these businesses, that's not gonna happen, and there are people who want that.
+And if we start contracting in some of these businesses, that's not going to happen.

 Because that then makes more and more people dependent.

-And don't use the cell phones as all that garbage that has nothing to do with anything, but we'll be said to be a cure all for this, and then the little socialist nannies who want control over as much of your daily life as they can get are gonna have a wide open door to come in and do it because they'll be the only solution you have.
+And the little socialist nannies who want control over as much of your daily life as they can get are going to have a wide open door to come in and do it because they'll be the only solution you have.

-So it's it's it's it's yeah, it's it's a it's a it's a crucial thing.
+So it's a crucial thing.

-And when that happens, one of two things has to happen, and the one thing that's going to happen is it's good the price is going to come down and supply is going to go up.
+And the one thing that's going to happen is the price is going to come down and supply is going to go up.

-Despite what anybody tells you, there isn't a shortage.
+And there's not a shortage, despite what anybody tells you, there isn't a shortage.

 Can I give you an example?

-Just bought, I forget the number, 30 or 40 giant jumbo jets over the next 30 or 40 years.
+I think United Arab Emirates Airlines or some such thing just bought, I forget the number, 30 or 40 giant jumbo jets over the next 30 or 40 years.

-If there wasn't going to be any fossil fuel 30 or 40 years from now, you think people be buying these airplanes?
+If there wasn't going to be any fossil fuel 30 or 40 years from now, you think people will be buying these airplanes?

-A month ago announced the new G-650.
+Gulfstream, which manufactures corporate aircraft, a month ago announced the new G650.

 But it's going to be bigger.

-Six hundred six hundred deposits the first day.
+600 deposits the first day.

-And it's it's gone more.
+And it's gone more.

 They've had to build two.

-They were they were gonna build one factory, one plant to manufacture this new airplane.
+They're going to build one factory, one plant to manufacture this new airplane.

 You can't even see one except a computer mock-up.